WisconsinAIVision/ViP-LLaVA/README.md

 ## Release

-- [04/26] 🔥 LLaVA and ViP-LLaVA on recent Llama-3-8B and Phi-3-mini-3.8B is available [here](https://github.com/mu-cai/ViP-LLaVA/blob/main/docs/study_llm_backbone.md)!
+- [04/26] 🔥 LLaVA and ViP-LLaVA with the recent Llama-3-8B and Phi-3-mini-3.8B LLM backbones is available [here](https://github.com/mu-cai/ViP-LLaVA/blob/main/docs/study_llm_backbone.md)!
 - [02/26] 🔥 ViP-LLaVA is accepted to CVPR 2024!
 - [12/13] 🔥 Our works now appears on the official Huggingface [transformers doc](https://huggingface.co/docs/transformers/main/en/model_doc/vipllava)!
 - [12/03] 🔥 We released **ViP-LLaVA: Making Large Multimodal Models Understand Arbitrary Visual Prompts**.
 We propose to directly overlay the visual prompts upon the the original image during visual instruction tunning, so that large multimodal models could possibly understand arbitrary visual prompts in a user-friendly way.
 Checkout the [paper](https://arxiv.org/abs/2312.00784) and [demo](https://pages.cs.wisc.edu/~mucai/vip-llava.html).
 We also built the first zero-shot region-level benchmark **ViP-Bench** for large multimodal models.